danibi1502/FindingPowersetOfASet/README.md

 # FindingPowersetOfASet
-This is the python code for finding the powerset of a set
+This is the python code for finding the powerset of a set using recursion